10 Most Common Problems with Jeep Wranglers

 The third generation of Jeep Wranglers, spanning from 2007 to 2018, has been considered the least reliable.
 This generation has received the most complaints and lowest-rated reliability among consumers.
 Let’s take a closer look at some of the most common problems faced by owners of 2007-2018 Jeep Wranglers.

-1. TIPM Failure
+1. Jeep Wrangler TIPM Failure

 One of the most notorious issues with Jeep Wranglers from this generation is the failure of the Totally Integrated Power Module (TIPM).
 The TIPM is responsible for controlling various electrical functions in the vehicle, including the fuel pump, headlights, power windows, and more.
 When the TIPM fails, it can result in a range of issues such as fuel pump burnout, random airbag deployment, engine stalling, and malfunctioning power windows.